Home / Blog / What is Hermes Agent? A plain-English explanation

 Do I need coding skills to use Hermes Agent?

 To self-host it, yes — you need to be comfortable in a Linux terminal.
-With a managed hosting service like Hermes OS, you do not need to touch a terminal at all.
+With a managed hosting service like Hermes OS, you do not need to touch a terminal.
 You still need to be comfortable writing clear task instructions for the agent.

 What AI models does Hermes Agent support?